ashishps1/awesome-low-level-design/problems/airline-management-system.md

 # Designing an Airline Management System

-This blog delves into the object-oriented design and implementation of an Airline Management System using Java.
+This article delves into the object-oriented design and implementation of an Airline Management System using Java.

 This system will handle various aspects of airline operations including managing flights, passengers, crew, and aircraft.